dazuma/toys/toys/docs/guide.md

     # In .toys.rb
     expand :rake, rakefile_path: "path/to/my_rakefile"

-You may also choose to pass arguments as named flags rather than command line arguments.
+You can also choose to pass arguments as named flags rather than command line arguments.
 Set `:use_flags` when expanding the template:

     # In .toys.rb